 Regional trains between Rome and Orvieto take only about 10 minutes longer than IC or frecce trains but the faster trains cost about twice as much.
 Trains depart from Roma Termini station (the main train station) but Regional trains also depart from Roma Tiburtina.
 Currently, the first Rome to Orvieto train departs at 6:03 and the last is at 23:00.

 You can check the current Rome to Orvieto schedules and ticket prices on the Trenitalia website or at the train station.
 If you want to pay in US dollars, you can buy train tickets online from Select Italy.
 Regional train tickets do not need to be bought in advance but if you buy them at the station, you'll need to validate your ticket.

-How to Get from Orvieto Train Station into Historic Center of Orvieto:
+How to Get From Orvieto Train Station to the Historic Center

 Orvieto's old town is up the hill from the train station.
 A funicular railway near the station connects the lower town to the upper town, just outside the medieval center of Orvieto.
 A mini-bus runs through town but the best way to see the sights in town is by walking.

-Book this guided tour to Orvieto and Assisi that includes pick-up and drop-off at your hotel in Rome, transportation, a stop for lunch in the countryside near Lake Trasimeno between your tours of Orvieto and Assisi, and local guide.
+Book this guided tour to Orvieto and Assisi that includes pick-up in Rome, transportation, a stop for lunch in the countryside near Lake Trasimeno between your tours of Orvieto and Assisi, and a local guide.

 - Hotel Corso is a well-rated 3-star hotel in the historical center close to the funicular railway

-- Sant'Angelo Bed and Breakfast has 3 rooms and shared living room, right by the cathedral
+- Sant'Angelo Bed and Breakfast has 3 rooms and a shared living room, right by the cathedral